Dental Bridges

 After you are determined a good candidate for a dental bridge, the remainder of the process can usually be completed in two office visits.
 Firstly, Dr. Roberts will determine the best type of bridge to meet your needs.
 Several types of dental bridges exist, including:

-- Fixed dental bridges, the most common variety, which consist of a pontic (or series of replacement teeth) anchored in place by two adjacent crowns.
+- Fixed dental bridges, the most common variety, consist of a pontic (or series of replacement teeth) anchored in place by two adjacent crowns.

-- Maryland dental bridges, typically used to replace the front teeth, which are bonded to the back of adjacent teeth with metal bands (or “wings”).
+- Maryland dental bridges, typically used to replace the front teeth, are bonded to the back of adjacent teeth with metal bands (or “wings”).

 - Cantilever dental bridges are designed to replace teeth with only one abutment for support and consist of a single crown; in this case, the artificial tooth extends from the abutment to fill the gap.